 We specialize in early intervention ABA therapy for children with Autism.
-We also provide consultative services to parents of children with behavioral challenges that don't have diagnosis.
-We specialize in early intervention ABA.
-We also provide verbal behavior therapy to teach language, behavioral feeding therapy, parent training, functional behavior assessments, skills assessments and more.
+We also provide verbal behavior therapy to teach language and communication, behavioral feeding therapy, toilet training, parent training, functional behavior assessments, skills assessments and more.
 ABA Therapy is the leading, research-based methodology proven to bring about positive, meaningful change in behavior in individuals with autism and learning disabilities.
 ABA has been endorsed by state and federal agencies, including the U.S. Surgeon General.
 At Pivotal Achievements, we have used ABA methodologies to effectively reduce challenging behaviors and increase communication and language, listening skills, social skills, functional play, independent functioning, varied food consumption, compliance, academic skills, and more.

 What are your operating days and hours?

 Where are services provided and what locations do you service?

 At this time, services are provided in our ABA center in Coral Springs, FL.
-We service families residing in cities in Broward and Palm Beach counties.
+We service families residing in nearby cities in Broward and Palm Beach counties.